robdevops/finbot/README.md

 ```
 ./price.py [premarket|midsession|intraday]
 ```
-When scheduled, the mode must be passed as an execution argument.
+When scheduled (Cron), the mode must be passed as an execution argument.
 * If `premarket` is passed, it only reports on pre/post market price movements.
 * If `midsession` is passed, it only reports for markets currently in session.
 This is intended to run from Cron to provide mid-session alerts for big price movements of your holdings.
 For example, it could be run twice per day 12 hours apart, to capture markets in different timezones.
 It can also be run through the interactive bot  as shown below.
 * If `intraday` is passed, it reports current price against the previous market close.